janmazak/fmfi-propedeutika-codequality/TASK.md

   * Your new code should include at least a couple of simple tests (e.g. in a static method in the classes you create).
   * Learn a bit of [Markdown](https://www.markdownguide.org/basic-syntax) and add into [README.md](README.md) brief instructions on how to run/test your program.
   * Prepare a pull request (PR) against the original repository, with [`janmazak`](https://github.com/janmazak) set as a reviewer.
-  * The PR should contain a description of the changes and a concise explanation of why you want to make them.
+  * The PR description should contain a list of the changes you made and a concise explanation of why you want to make them.
   * Fix your code according to the comments on the PR and get it approved eventually.

 When organizing the commits in the PR: